What does au revoir mean?

-Before we go any further let’s have a look at how to pronounce au revoir.
-The “au” is pronounced like “oh” as in “oh my gosh!”.
-The “re” is completely silent.
-Do not pronounce it.
-If you do, you’re pronouncing “au revoir” wrong.
-The “voir” is pronounce “vwahr”.
-Hence, the complete pronunciation is: “oh-vwhar”.
+Before we go any further let’s have a closer look at how to pronounce au revoir.
+The au is pronounced like “oh” as in “oh my gosh!”.
+Pronouncing the -re is optional.
+Sometimes it’s pronounced and sometimes it’s skipped over.
+The -voir is pronounce “vwahr”.
+Hence, the complete pronunciation is: “oh-ruh-vwhar” or “oh-vwhar”.

 Allez, au revoir !